Investing

 The Investor Mortgage That Ignores Your Day Job Income

 A DSCR loan is a mortgage that qualifies you based on what a property earns, not what you earn.
-DSCR stands for Debt Service Coverage Ratio - it's the number lenders use to measure whether rental income from the property is enough to cover the mortgage payment.
+DSCR stands for Debt Service Coverage Ratio, which is the number lenders use to measure whether rental income from the property is enough to cover the mortgage payment.
 If the math works, you can qualify without providing tax returns, W-2s, or pay stubs.
+For real estate investors, that's a significant advantage.

 How the DSCR Ratio Is Calculated